pahaze/libpwf2tools/README.md

 # <img src="img/pwf2tools-x64.png" align="center"> libpwf2tools - A suite of libraries for modding PTR2! </img>

 libpwf2tools is a suite of modding tools for the game "PaRappa the Rapper 2" recreated as normal C++ libraries.
-It is released under the GPLv3 license.
+It is released under the Unlicense.
 It's free to use and open source (and always will be!).
 The icon is drawn by [@p4ckles](https://twitter.com/p4ckles).
 It currently only consists of libisomod and libpwf2log. libpwf2int, libpwf2spm, and libpwf2tex will come soon.

 ## Currently finished -
   * libisomod